LogoLogo

 Policy-as-Code for Compliance & Governance

-Firefly | Manage Your Cloud with Infrastructure-as-Code includes a powerful Policy-as-Code engine that allows you to define and enforce governance rules across your cloud environment.
+Firefly includes a powerful Policy-as-Code engine that allows you to define and enforce governance rules across your cloud environment.
 Policy-as-Code means that policies (security rules, compliance requirements, cost controls, etc.) are expressed in code or configuration files, rather than in ad-hoc manual checks.
 This approach ensures consistent, automated enforcement of best practices and standards.
-In Firefly, policies can cover a wide range of checks – from requiring certain tags on every resource, to ensuring no S3 bucket is public, to enforcing cost limits on certain resources.
+In Firefly, policies can cover a wide range of checks, from requiring certain tags on every resource, to ensuring no S3 bucket is public, to enforcing cost optimization on certain resources.

 Key capabilities of Firefly's governance and compliance features: